Albertyn BarnardInstructor/Consultant (Outside The United States of America)

 – Practical approaches to quality, reliability and durability assurance

-Abhijit Dasgupta, Professor of Mechanical Engineering at the University of Maryland, has conducted over 20 years of research on Physics of Failure (PoF) approaches for developing reliable, complex multi-functional systems that perform electronic, photonic, and mechanical functions.
-This research, sponsored by a consortium of leading electronics builders/users at the Center for Advanced Life Cycle Engineering (CALCE), focuses on industry-relevant projects in reliability assurance of electronic systems, MEMS, sensors, actuators, and ‘smart’ composite systems.
-Examples include avoidance of failures caused by thermal and power cycling, multi-DoF vibration, shock/drop, combined stresses.
-He applies these PoF principles to develop effective virtual qualification tools, for optimizing manufacturing process windows, for real-time health monitoring and prognostics, and for devising quantitative accelerated testing strategies used in qualification and quality assurance of complex electronic and electromechanical systems.
-He has consulted for many major electronics manufacturers, published over 250 journal articles and conference papers on these topics, presented over 35 short workshops nationally and internationally, served on the editorial boards of three different international journals, organized several national and international conferences, and received seven awards for his contributions in materials engineering research and education.
-He has critically evaluated the use of HALT/HASS test methods and has presented PoF seminars and workshops at Hobbs Engineering over the past 15 years.
+Abhijit Dasgupta, Jeong Kim Professor of Mechanical Engineering at the University of Maryland, has conducted over 35 years of research on Reliability Physics.
+This research, sponsored by a consortium of leading electronics builders/users at the Center for Advanced Life Cycle Engineering (CALCE), focuses on industry-relevant projects in development and support of reliable, complex multi-functional systems that perform electronic, photonic, and mechanical functions.
+He has consulted for many major electronics manufacturers, published over 300 journal articles and conference papers on these topics, presented over 40 short workshops nationally and internationally, served on the editorial boards of three different international journals, organized several national and international conferences, and received seven awards for his contributions in materials engineering research and education.
+He is past Chair of ASME’s Electronics and Photonics Packaging Division and currently leads the Reliability Working Group in the Heterogeneous Integration Roadmap.
+He has critically evaluated the use of HALT/HASS test methods and has presented Physics of Failure seminars and workshops at Hobbs Engineering since 1995.

 Dr. Montgomery is Regents’ Professor and the ASU Foundation Professor of Engineering, and a Member of the Committee on Statistics at Arizona State University.
 He held the John M. Fluke Distinguished Chair in Engineering, was the Director of Industrial Engineering and Professor of Mechanical Engineering at the University of Washington in Seattle.
 He was a Professor of Industrial & Systems Engineering at the Georgia Institute of Technology.
 He holds BSIE, MS and Ph.D. degrees from Virginia Polytechnic Institute.